 - The ancestors of the Norwegian Forest cat served as mousers on Viking ships.

 - Skogkatts is the nickname of the Norwegian Forest cat in Norway, which translates to forest cat.

 - Another nickname for this cat is Wegie.

 - King Olaf V designated the breed the official cat of Norway.

-- A Norway fairy tale tells that six giant cats pulled the Norse goddess Freya’s chariot.
+- A Norway fairy tale tells that six giant Norwegian Forest cats pull the Norse goddess Freya’s chariot.